tommasoguidi/dAIno/README.md

 ## Project's purposes

-- train the AI over a simplified version of the game that has a single class of obstacles (cactus)
+- train the AI over a simplified version of the game that has a single class of obstacles (cactus);
-- once the AI gathers interesting results on this first game mode, we switch to a more tricky one with also flying obstacles, to test the capability of the AI to react to enviromental changes thanks to mutations and crossing-over
+- once the AI gathers interesting results on this first game mode, we switch to a more tricky one with also flying obstacles, to test the capability of the AI to react to enviromental changes thanks to mutations and crossing-over.

+## User Guide

+- we used Python version 3.10.0;
+- the required packages are listed in [requirements.txt](requirements.txt).

 ### References